 To get the most out of CI/CD workflows on CircleCI, developers connect to private datastores and access-restricted services.
 Teams may even connect directly to their infrastructure to push production artifacts.
 CircleCI enables you to store credentials and other secrets securely in the form of contexts for use during builds.

 Despite the countless hours and amount of brainpower that CircleCI and your organization put into keeping these values safe, no system is perfect.
 Good secrets hygiene includes rotating secrets periodically and when someone’s access has been revoked.
 If an employee leaves your company, or if someone in your organization is transferred to another department, all secrets they had access to should be rotated.

 What about secret exposures you do not know about?
 An exception in a log may contain a secret value, exposing it to people who should not have access to it.
 Regularly rotating static secrets can help protect your organization from risk.

 Our efforts to protect your secrets include encryption at rest and in transit, masking of secret values in build logs, and logging access to secret data stores by CircleCI employees.
 We are the first CI/CD tool to meet the rigorous security and privacy NIST-standards of FedRAMP, in addition to being SOC 2 Type II compliant.

 Recommendations for secret rotation

-CircleCI recommends automating your secret rotation to guard against human error and ensuring that it is done periodically.
+CircleCI recommends automating your secret rotation to guard against human error and ensure that it is done on a regular basis.
 Here are some guidelines for using secrets with CircleCI:

 The guidelines described in this article are especially relevant for large organizations, but even maintainers of small open-source projects may want to improve their secrets hygiene to prevent the breach of a popular library.
 With some upfront effort in design and automation, you can strengthen your security posture regardless of the size of your organization.